junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Dean hardly drives a block away from the minimart when Cas suddenly yells, "Stop!"

 Dean presses on the brake sharply and the car squeaks to stop.
+The car behind them honks and Dean ignores them.

 "What's wrong?" he watches Cas nervously.

 "Something... someone is searching for me, I think."
-Cas says alarming.
+Cas says alarmingly.
 "Location spells usually would leave a tracking trace on the target.
 I would pick it up quicker if I'm an angel, now I only have this very vague feeling, I don't know how to explain it."

 "Don't need to, I trust you -- or your gut feeling," Dean says immediately, restarting the car, pressing the accelerator as hard as he did to the brake.
 "We gotta get you one of those anti-tracking tattoos.
 Silly me, that should be the first thing come to mind, and an anti-demon-possessing tattoo, too, if you're okay with that."

 "I should have done a rib-carving sigil set on myself," Cas thinks aloud.
 "That would be the safest, like the ones I gave you and Sam."

 "And Adam."
 Dean reminds him.
 "It's Winchester brand now.
-That's fair, you should have one too, but I don't trust any angel to try that thing."
+That's fair, you should have one too, join the family officially --" he glances at Cas again, "-- but I don't trust any angel to try that thing, or get anywhere close to any of us, honestly."

-"I don't either," Cas answers quickly.
+"I agree," Cas answers quickly.

 "So tattoo it is, then."
 Dean spots the tattoo shop along the street just then, he pulls the car over and shepherds a very curious but suspectable angel inside.

 "We need a sigil exactly like this, on him."
-Dean pushes the paper with Cas's new drawing of the anti-tracking sigil on it, then lowers his shirt collar to show his anti-demon-possession tattoo to the tattoo artist in the shop.
-"And another one, exactly like this one.
-It's a family thing."
+Dean slides over the paper with Cas's new drawing of the anti-tracking sigil on it, then lowers his shirt collar to show his anti-demon-possession tattoo to the tattoo artist in the shop.
+"And another one, exactly like this one, wherever he wants.
+It's, uh, a family thing."

 Dean's kinda expecting a "What's that?
 Cult?" question from the tattoo artist and already preparing for an answer.
 But the guy merely looks at the patterns and nods, and gestures Cas to sit in one of the chairs.